AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 It will be one-indexed, as this has the most support and zero-indexing is unique to ZBrush (and Maya's additional syntax).

+TODO: Or maybe we just make classes per type, and a single function guesses the type?

 Support for ranges existing anywhere other than before the suffix will be supported, because this is essential for pathseq to be adopted.
 Although increased complexity comes from this more flexible approach,